-- Test FIA_UAU.7:1: The evaluator shall enter passwords on the device, including at least the Password Authentication Factor at lockscreen, and verify that the password is not displayed on the device. - Test FIA_UAU.7:2: [conditional] For each Biometric Authentication Factor (BAF) selected in FIA_UAU.5.1, the evaluator shall authenticate by producing a biometric sample at lockscreen.
+- $\bullet \ \ \textit{Test FIA_UAU.7:1:} \ \textit{The evaluator shall enter passwords on the device, including at least the}$ Password Authentication Factor at lockscreen, and verify that the password is not displayed on the device - on the device.

+Test FIA_UAU.7:2: [conditional] For each Biometric Authentication Factor (BAF) selected in FIA_UAU.5.1, the evaluator shall authenticate by producing a biometric sample at lockscreen.
 As the biometric algorithms are performed, the evaluator shall verify that sensitive images, audio, or other information identifying the user are kept secret and are not revealed to the user.
-Additionally, the evaluator shall produce a biometric sample that fails to authenticate and verify that the reason(s) for authentication failure (user mismatch, low sample quality, etc.) are not revealed to the user.
+Additionally, the evaluator shall produce a biometric sample that fails to authenticate and verify that the reason(s) for authentication failure (user mismatch, law semple quality at a part to revealed to the user.
+It is exemptable for the BAF to other. low sample quality, etc.) are not revealed to the user.
 It is acceptable for the BAF to state that it was unable to physically read the biometric sample, for example, if the sensor is unclean or the biometric sample was removed too quickly.
 However, specifics regarding why the presented biometric sample failed authentication shall not be revealed to the user. [conditional] For each SSH- or X.509-based authentication mechanism, the evaluator shall examine whether the TSF displays sensitive information during the authentication process for both successful and failed authentication attempts.

-FIA_UIA_EXT.1 Administrator Identification and Authentication
+FIA UIA EXT.1 Administrator Identification and Authentication

-The inclusion of this selection-based component depends upon selection in FMT SMR.1.1.
+The inclusion of this selection-based component depends upon selection in